 There is an exciting new wave of medics seeking ways to focus on holistic, nutrition based medicine for themselves and their patients to tackle chronic disease.
-Meet Dr. Amina Davison, a GP who recently attended the Functional Medicine course in London with the objective to diversify her skills and ensure that her patients are educated and well equipped with the knowledge required to live healthily.
+Meet Dr. Amina Davison, a GP who recently attended the Applying Functional Medicine in Clinical Practice (AFMCP) in London with the objective to diversify her skills and ensure that her patients are educated and well equipped with the knowledge required to live healthily.

 I am an NHS GP, looking for a “better way” to heal my patients.

 I want to help my patients feel well, healthy and happy.
 Like many doctors who have found their way to functional medicine, my journey started with my own health.
 Years of burning the candle at both ends had left me feeling exhausted.
 I had also been feeling disillusioned with my career as a GP, even at the start, as I struggled to figure out why my patients weren’t getting better.